What is the Medical School Roadshow?

 Despite being the most common form of adult-onset muscular dystrophy, myotonic dystrophy is severely under- and mis-diagnosed.
 As many community members know first-hand, the diagnostic odyssey for myotonic dystrophy can be extraordinarily long, and because DM is so variable, it is often mistaken for other diseases entirely.

 The Medical School Roadshow helps address the critical need to better educate the medical community about myotonic dystrophy by partnering with medical schools to educate students about DM before they graduate and begin clinical work.
-Myotonic designed this volunteer initiative to educate the next generation of medical professionals about myotonic dystrophy in order to improve clinical care and shorten the diagnostic odyssey.
-Myotonic is partnering with medical schools to educate students about DM before they graduate and begin clinical work.
+MDF designed this volunteer initiative to educate the next generation of medical professionals about myotonic dystrophy in order to improve clinical care and shorten the diagnostic odyssey.
+MDF is partnering with medical schools to educate students about DM before they graduate and begin clinical work.
 This program has two main objectives:

 - Create enthusiasm in medical students about entering the field of neurology